-Yuba College does not discriminate on the basis of race, color, national origin, sex (gender), physical and mental disability, age, sexual orientation, religion, medical condition, ancestry, or marital status in any of its policies, nor does it tolerate sexual harassment, in compliance with the Americans with Disabilities Act of 1991, Title VI of the Civil Fights Act of 1994 (pertaining to race, color, and national origin), Title VI of the Education Amendments (pertaining to sex), Section 594 of the Rehabilitation Act of 1973 (pertaining to handicap), and Age Discrimination Act of 1975 (pertaining to age).
-This nondiscrimination and access to 3 and treatment and employment in, the College's programs and activities.
+Yuba College does not discriminate on the basis of race, color, national origin, sex (gender), physical and mental disability, age, sexual orientation, religion, medical condition, ancestry, or marital status in any of its policies, procedures, nor does it tolerate sexual harassment, in compliance with the Americanas with Disabilities Act of 1991, Title VI of the Civil Fightis Act of 1994 (pertaining to race, color, and its policies, proveduces, nor does it tolerate sexual harassment, in compliance with the Americanas with Disabilities Act of 1991, Title VI of the Civil Fightis Act of 1994 (pertaining to race, color, and national origin), Title IX of the Education Amendments of 1992 (pertaining to sex), Section 504 of the Relabilitation Act of 1973 (pertaining to age).
+This nondiscrimination policy covers admission and access to, and treatment and employment in, the College's programs and activities.